pdmxdd/personal-site/content/resume/index.md

 ### University of Missouri St. Louis - B.A.
 Psychology 2015

+I thoroughly enjoyed my time at UMSL.
+Originally my goal of going back to school after working as a programmer was two fold *to complete a bachelor's degree* and to *build knowledge/skills around successfully performing interviews*.

+At the time my career aspirations were to combine my technical skills with my soft skills to work towards a solution many companies face **evaluating and hiring tech talent**.
+At the time my dream job was to work as a technical interviewer.
+Someone that could combine technical knowledge and skills with human resource knowledge and skills to more effectively evaluate candidates for technical positions.
+I was able to work towards a solution to this goal in my time at LaunchCode.

+{{% expand "I was able to work directly towards my aspiration throughout my tenure at LaunchCode.
+Click here to expand/collapse the story of my transition from UMSL to LaunchCode." %}}

+During my final semester at UMSL I became aware of a local startup non-profit called LaunchCode that seemed to be working in a similar space to my current aspirations.
+I applied for their program to be a candidate.
+If I passed the application and evaluation they could place me into a programming apprenticeship.
+I assumed LaunchCode might be able to adequately connect me with companies that would provide me the opportunity to continue growing my technical skills and/or let me start working in technical evaluations.

+LaunchCode advanced my application to their program and invited me to interview to evaluate if I would be a good candidate for their apprenticeship program.
+I passed their evaluation and was approved to be a part of their program and then the interviewer asked me what my ideal job would be, and shared with him my aspirations as listed above.

+He chuckled and remarked that I was looking for a job that is similar to what he is currently doing.
+I told him I did not know that LaunchCode may be interested in someone with my skill-set and remarked that "Yes, I am very interested in a job that would be performing similar evaluations to the one we just completed.".

+A couple of weeks pass, I graduate from UMSL, and I get an email from the individual that completed my LaunchCode evaluation stating that LaunchCode had just opened a new position and he thought I might be a good fit.
+I applied, interviewed, and landed the job.
+That's where my professional relationship with LaunchCode began and happy to say I have grown as an individual and professional.
+I was able to work on my original aspiration of **evaluating and hiring tech talent** directly and was able to create the guide for new Candidate Engagement Managers and advanced into working on entirely new problems for LaunchCode!

+{{% /expand %}}

 ### Linn State Technical College - A.A.S Computer Programming 2011

+Linn State is where I originally began my formal education in tech.
+I had a smattering of classes od programming and I learned a lot.
+However, I would say what I learned at LSTC has been far eclipsed in my time working as a professional programmer and in my time at LaunchCode.

 School name changed to State Technical College of Missouri in 2014.